 For public comments received by the close of the public comment period, the following organizes comments into 4 categories with cross references to the commenter number.
 DEQ’s response follows the summary.
 Original comments are on file with DEQ.

+Select one option

+Option 1: DEQ is proposing no changes to the rules in response to the comments received.

+Option 2: DEQ is proposing changes to the rules in response to the comments received, as described below.

 Proposed rules